The Compliance Check Most Small Businesses Skip Until It's Too Late

 I cannot tell you how many employee handbooks I've reviewed that haven't been updated in five, ten, sometimes fifteen years.

 Laws change.
 State employment laws change.
 Federal regulations change.
-If your handbook was written in 2010 and you're still using it in 2025, it's almost certainly non-compliant with current requirements.
+If your handbook was written in 2010 and you're still using it today, it's almost certainly non-compliant with current requirements.

 Here's what most outdated handbooks are missing:

-A solid employee handbook update costs $2,000–5,000 and should be reviewed by an employment attorney in your state.
+A solid employee handbook update costs $2,000 to $5,000 and should be reviewed by an employment attorney in your state.
 It's not a small investment.
 But a wage-and-hour lawsuit or sexual harassment claim can cost ten times that.

 OSHA, ERISA, and the Regulations You've Never Heard Of